Rishivedula-09/rishi-vedula-mridangam-portfolio/notes.md

 improve how I document patterns and lessons design this project with accuracy and structure
 This research supports my long-term goal of exploring how rhythm, logic, and structured thinking connect across music, mathematics, and computing.

+These sources support my ongoing effort to understand rhythm not only as music, but as a structured system connected to mathematics, logic, and computing.